Natalie Angier

-Natalie Angier (/ænˈdʒɪər/) (born February 16, 1958 in the Bronx, New York City) is an American nonfiction writer and a science journalist for The New York Times.
+Natalie Angier (/ænˈdʒɪər/) (born February 16, 1958 in the Bronx, New York City) is an American nonfiction writer and a former science journalist for The New York Times.
 Her awards include the Pulitzer Prize for Beat Reporting in 1991 and the AAAS Westinghouse Science Journalism Award in 1992.
 She is also noted for her public identification as an atheist and received the Freedom from Religion Foundation's Emperor Has No Clothes Award in 2003.

 Early life

 Angier was born in the Bronx, New York City, on February 16, 1958, to Keith Angier and Adele Angier, née Rosenthal.
+She had three siblings and credits her parents with granting her a deep respect for books from an early age.
 She was raised in the Bronx and New Buffalo, Michigan.

 Education

 Angier began her college studies at age 16 at the University of Michigan.
 After completing two years at the University of Michigan, she studied English, physics, and astronomy at Barnard College, where she graduated magna cum laude in 1978.
 She also studied medieval literature, post graduation.